Organic Hibiscus Flower Tea

 As an herbalist, I knew hibiscus is used in traditional medicine all over the world, from China and India to Jamaica.

 But I was shocked by the sheer volume of research available.
 As of date, there are 20,200 scientific studies published on hibiscus.
-6,970 on just its affects on high blood pressure.
 Hibiscus Tea is one of the most studied healing herbs on the ever AND one of the most powerful.

-Helping maintain healthy blood pressure levels 1 (even if you’re trekking across the Great Sands of Egypt!)
+- Helping maintain a healthy cardiovascular system¹ (even if you’re trekking across the Great Sands of Egypt!),

-The highest anti-oxidant levels of any beverage known to man 2 even more than green tea matcha. which means; a stronger immune system, slower aging, and help maintaining healthy cholesterol and blood sugar levels.
+- The highest anti-oxidant levels of any beverage known to man² even more than green tea matcha. which means; a stronger immune system and slower aging,

-Fast inexpensive relief for tired and sore muscles, minor inflammation even sore throats 3 without a single drug.
+- Fast inexpensive relief for tired and sore muscles, minor aches and pains even sore throats³ without a single drug.

 1. Journal of Hypertension 2015